konttilonkerot/akata/README.md

 ## Team & Members

-Team name Konttilonkero (Finnish for "container of tentacles")
+Team Konttilonkero (origins from Finnish language and translates to "container of tentacles")

 - Jani Rotola-Pukkila
 - Joonas Pessi